 Retirees will continue to get benefits without interruption, and future retirees can apply for benefits as soon as they are eligible.

 While PBGC is required to withhold federal income tax, we do not withhold for state taxes.
 If your state has an income tax, you may owe tax on your PBGC benefit.
-To find out more, contact your state tax office (Excel file, 14.4 KB).
+To find out more, contact your state tax office.

 For additional information, see our Frequently Asked Questions on IRS Form 1099-R.

 Last Friday marked the official start of the 2014 holiday shopping season.
 And today, as many gear up to score "Cyber Monday's" best deals, many Americans are still struggling.
 And that includes a number of PBGC's customers.
 That struggle is reflected in the increased number of inquiries we have received about loans or payment increases.